bringhurst/pumpkin-pie/README.md

 ## Step-by-step

 1. Preheat oven to 450 F
-2. Gently mix eggs, yolks, vanilla extract, pumpkin mash, spices, and sugar, then set aside.
+2. Mix eggs, yolks, vanilla extract, pumpkin mash, spices, and sugar, then set aside.
 3. Scald the milk and heavy cream together with a pinch of salt.
 4. While mixing the egg mixture, slowly pour the scalded milk into the egg mixture.
 Do not allow the milk to cook the eggs.
 5. Whisk the combined mixture well.